Excalibur-SLE/Excalibur-SLE.github.io/index.md

 ## Exascale Computing for System-Level Engineering
 ### Design, Optimisation and Resilience

-Exascale Computing for System-Level Engineering is funded by [EPSRC](https://epsrc.ukri.org) and is a collaboration between researchers and developers at the following UK institutions, led by University of Cambridge and University College London: University of Manchester, University of Bristol, University of Edinburgh, Hartree Centre.
+Exascale Computing for System-Level Engineering is a Design and Development Working Group funded by [EPSRC](https://epsrc.ukri.org) and is a collaboration between researchers and developers at the following UK institutions, led by University of Cambridge and University College London: University of
+Manchester, University of Bristol, University of Edinburgh, Hartree Centre.
 We also have partnerships with Intel, Codeplay Software Ltd, Culham Centre for Fusion Energy, NSCC-Wuxi, RIKEN, University of